ITU-BDSA2024-GROUP4/Chirp/docs/report.md

     To install Playwright, run the following command:

-    Go into the Playwright folder by running `cd test/PlaywrightTests` from the root of the project.
+    Go into the Playwright folder by running this from the root of the project:

+    ```bash
+    cd test/PlaywrightTests
+    ```

-    when you are in the Playwright folder, run `pwsh bin/Debug/net8.0/playwright.ps1 install --with-deps`
+    when you are in the Playwright folder, run:

+    ```bash
+    pwsh bin/Debug/net8.0/playwright.ps1 install --with-deps
+    ```

-    _You need to have the pwsh tool installed_
+    _You need to have the pwsh tool installed.
+Install guide can be found [here](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.4)!_

     now you should have Playwright installed.